-The Brand Toolbox “Asset library” contains all the logos, corporate templates, PDF, Word & Powerpoint files, InDesign & Illustrator files, EPS, ZIP, videos, audio, icons and artwork files that can be downloaded for use.
+The Brand Toolbox “Asset library” contains all the logo, template, PDF, Word, PPT, InDesign, Illustrator, EPS, ZIP, video, audio, icon and artwork files downloadable for use.

 Documents and downloads can appear in both the Asset library and on general guideline information pages relevant to the document.
 The advantage of the Asset library is that all asset types appear in one location, making them easy to find and manage.